Penguins' Tristan Jarry: In goal Friday

-Jarry will get the starting nod against the Flyers on the road Friday.
+Jarry will get the starting nod at home against the Rangers on Friday, Pens Inside Scoop reports.

-Jarry was shelled to the tune of six goals on 25 shots in the season opener versus Philadelphia.
-It will be another clash with the Flyers on Friday, which will give the 25-year-old netminder a chance at redemption.
-It will be Carter Hart at the other end of the ice.
+Jarry was pulled against the Flyers on Jan.
+15 and then watched as Casey DeSmith started two games versus the Capitals.
+In his two outings, the 25-year-old Jarry has posted a sub-par 7.61 GAA and .727 save percentage, so he'll need to bounce back in order to stave off DeSmith.

 More News